 The cool thing about this feeder is that as long as you follow the placement advice that comes with the feeder, squirrels are defeated.
 This mostly means that you need to allow 18″ clearance all around.
 Mine are hung from tree limbs using long shepherd’s hooks.
 They are placed out of reach of other branches squirrels could hang from to reach the feeder’s side without tripping the mechanism.

 It works by an adjustable weight-activated mechanism.
 You set the weight.
 Then when something heavier puts their weight on the perches, the feeder’s outer sleeve slides down.
 This covers the food access ports.
 The squirrel can sit there, but they can’t get to the food.
 (For more on this feeder, check out my Squirrel Buster Plus Feeder Review.)

-This feeder quickly became a favorite with the birds in my yard.
-In particular, the American Goldfinches, House Finches, Carolina Chickadees, Tufted Titmouses and White-Breasted Nuthatches love it.
-It became so popular, that I quickly purchased a second, which also became mobbed.
+This feeder quickly became a favorite with birds in my yard.
+In particular, American Goldfinches, House Finches, Carolina Chickadees, Tufted Titmouses and White-Breasted Nuthatches love it.
+It became so popular, that I quickly purchased a second.
+This one also became mobbed.

-I am a participant in the Amazon Services LLC Associates Program, “an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.”
-If you use an affiliate link on my site to go to Amazon and make a purchase within 24 hours, it helps me out because I earn a small fee which helps offset blog related costs.
+I participate in the Amazon Services LLC Associates Program, “an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.”
+If you use an affiliate link on my site to go to Amazon and make a purchase within 24 hours, I earn a small fee which helps offset blog related costs.
 I only use these links for products I’ve used myself unless specifically noted otherwise.